OttieOtter

 Peacock at Caverns of Sonora

-At noon, we packed up and left the Caverns of Sonora and headed about an hour east on I-10 back to South Llano River state park, where we spent the final night of the trip.
+At noon, we packed up and left the Caverns of Sonora and headed about an hour east on I-10 back to South Llano River State Park, where we spent the final night of the trip.
 We landed a nice campsite across from the Park Hosts and spent the afternoon revisiting the bird blinds.
-We saw many of the same birds and even wondered if they were the exact-same-birds we saw the week before.
+We saw many of the same birds and even wondered if they were the same birds we saw the week before.

-The next morning, we gathered up our cameras and binoculars to go on a two-mile guided Bird Walk with one of the park rangers.
-The park ranger said we would have a good chance at spotting the endangered Golden-Cheeked warbler.
-We had never seen one and even heard they were extremely difficult, if not impossible, to find.
+The next day, we gathered our cameras and binoculars to go on a two-mile guided Bird Walk with one of the park rangers.
+The park ranger said we would have a favorable chance to see the endangered Golden-Cheeked warbler.
+We had never seen one and even heard they were difficult, if not impossible, to find.
 Our guide took us gradually down the trail, stopping for anything that looked or sounded like it might be a migrating bird.
-After about an hour, we came to the location where she had seen the Golden-Cheeked warbler the day before.
+After about an hour, we arrived at the turn in the trail where she had seen the Golden-Cheeked warbler the day before.

 "There it is!" she whispered.
 "Up in the top of that juniper tree!"
-I fumbled with my camera trying to get it ready for a good shot at the rare bird, but I was too late.
+I fumbled with my camera while preparing for a good shot at the rare bird, but I was too late.
 It flew across the trail and away from us.
-We all stood quietly awaiting its return.
-This time, I was prepared... lens cap off and ready for a quick shot.
-After about 10 minutes, we saw it again, but I didn't get my camera focused in time, and the bird flew away as it had done before.
-We waited around awhile before deciding to proceed on the Bird Walk and perhaps catch the elusive warbler on the return trip.
+We all stood quietly, hoping for its return.
+I was prepared now, with my lens cap off, ready for a quick shot.
+After about 10 minutes, we saw it again, but I didn't get my camera focused fast enough, and the bird flew away as it had previously done.
+We waited awhile before deciding to proceed on the Bird Walk and perhaps catch the elusive warbler on the return trip.

-We walked down the trail and saw and heard different species along the way.
-Our guide was very good at identifying birds by their song.
-We probably heard more birds than we actually saw.
-We reached the end of the trail and turned back towards the location of the siting of the Golden-Cheeked warbler.
+As we hiked down the trail, we saw and heard different species of migrating birds.
+Our guide was exceptional at identifying birds by their song; we heard more birds than we saw.
+We reached the end of the trail and turned back toward the location of the siting of the Golden-Cheeked warbler.

-As we approached the area, we saw it fly across the trail ahead of us as we had seen it happen two times before.
-We decided that the warbler was making a circular pattern around its nest and, after a short while, we all agreed it was time for the warbler to reappear.
+As we approached the area, we saw it fly across the trail ahead of us, as we had seen it happen two times before.
+We concluded that the warbler was flying a circular pattern around its nest, and after a short while, we all agreed it was time for the warbler to reappear.

 Golden-Cheeked Warbler